The idea that you can “catch” leukemia probably seems crazy to most people…

 Even if you never take antibiotics, they may still be sneaking into your diet.

-If you eat meats raised in CAFOs (typical supermarket meat), you get antibiotics in every bite… increasing your risk of a potentially deadly fungal infection, or, for that matter, an antibiotic-resistant bacterial infection.
+If you eat meats raised in a typical animal husbandry operation, often called a concentrated animal feeding operation (CAFO), then you get antibiotics in every bite… increasing your risk of a potentially deadly fungal infection, or, for that matter, an antibiotic-resistant bacterial infection.

 Can this beat back late-stage